matty-serwer/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure gives a nested function access to variables in the greater scope of its parent function.
+This occurs when the nested function does not define the variable itself, it will look to the outer scope for the variable.

 2. Study the following code, then answer the questions below.

 ```js